Yoast/developer/docs/features/link-attributes/functional-specification.md

 ## Controls
 Yoast SEO provides a UI control for users when placing links, which allows users to select how a link should be treat.

-Our help article, "[Which link settings should I use?](https://yoast.com/help/which-link-settings-should-i-use/)" describes these options and their behaviours.
+Our help article, "[Which link settings should I use?](https://yoast.com/help/which-link-settings-should-i-use/)" describes these options and their behaviors.